Right in the middle

 The course for the first lap (the only one for 25 km) will not change compared to 2019.
 Laps 2 and 3, however, do not branch off in front of the GP Arena, but lead across the GP track and paddock along the route of the 24h MTB race.
 This increases the distance per lap by about 3.5 km.
 This means that at 50 km, we will then drive a total of about 53.5 km and at 75 about 82 km.
-However, the designations (25,50,75) will remain the same in 2020.
+However, the designations (25,50,75) will remain the same.

 The finish line is crossed without a special entry channel via the start & finish line as in all other races.